bobkocisko/libgui/README.md

 #Optional dependencies
 * gtest and gmock.
 Needed to run the test suite.
 * GLFW.
 Needed to run the demo application.
+* Freetype-gl.
+Needed to run the demo application.